osmianski/osmsync/readme.md

 ## Running In Background In Linux

-On Linux, once configuration is stable and SFTP connections work, consider installing `gulp watch` as a service, so that you don't have to start it in console window:
+On Linux, once configuration is stable and SFTP connections work, consider running `gulp watch` in background, so that you don't have to start it in console window:

 1. Install [Supervisor](http://supervisord.org/).
 On Ubuntu run in shell with `root` user: